 Delamar Theater - Modern theatre venue at Marnixstraat 404 (near Leidseplein) which hosts theatre, musical and dance performances mostly catering to the Dutch market.
 Opened in 2010, the DelaMar has 2 halls with a total seating capacity of about 1,500 people.

 Rozentheater - Located at Rozengracht 117, this venue opened originally as a cinema in 1913 but has hosted theatre performances since 1918.
 The Rozentheater offers a variety of cultural performances including youth theatre and is the current home of Boom Chicago, the popular comedy and improvisation company.

 Nes - This is a quiet side street off Dam Square running parallel to Rokin which houses a number of theatres including Frascati, Comedy Theater, Flemish Arts Centre 'De Brakke Grond' and TOBACCO Theater.

 Last Minute Ticket Shop - Half-price tickets are made available on-the-day from 10am for many theatre shows around Amsterdam.
-You can purchase online here or go to the Last Minute Ticket Shop at the side of Stadschouwburg on Leidseplein.
-They can also be bought at the tourist information office outside central station or at the OBA central library.
-Look for shows marked "LNP" (Language No Problem).
+You can purchase only online here (Dutch only).
+Look for shows not marked "NL"